 SPED 654 - Internship in Urban Multicultural Special Education (3)

-Students are supervised to provide instruction and services to emergent bilinguals with exceptionalities.
-They conduct assessments, design and implement curriculum, provide interventions and collaborate with professionals and parents.
+Students are supervised to provide instruction and services to English/multilingual learners with exceptionalities.
+They conduct assessments, design and implement curriculum, provide interventions, and collaborate with professionals and parents.

 Prerequisite: Graduate status, certification in special education; SPED 451 or SPED 551, SPED 552, SPED 453 and SPED 454 or SPED 553, SPED 554, SPED 555, SPED 557 or consent of department chair.

 Offered: Fall, Spring, Summer.